 Searching and Finding Offrs’s Features

-At first, it is a bit confusing to know what is actually a feature of Offrs and what is a completely separate product.
+At first, it was a bit confusing to know what is a feature of Offrs and what is a completely separate product.

 When you browse through their website, you will find the top menu item option “For Agents” and “For Brokers.”